A/B testing: Definition

 The company then monitors which campaign has the higher success rate by analyzing the use of the promotional codes.
 The email using the code A1 has a 5% response rate (50 of the 1,000 people emailed used the code to buy a product), and the email using the code B1 has a 3% response rate (30 of the recipients used the code to buy a product).
 The company therefore determines that in this instance, the first call to action is more effective and will use it in future sales.
-A more nuanced approach would involve applying statistical testing to determine whether the differences in response rates between A1 and B1 were statistically significant (highly likely that the differences are real, repeatable and the result to random chance).
+A more nuanced approach would involve applying statistical testing to determine whether the differences in response rates between A1 and B1 were statistically significant (highly likely that the differences are real, repeatable and not the result of random chance).

-In the previous example, the purpose of the test is to determine the more effective strategy to encourage customers to make a purchase.
-If, however, the aim of the test had been to determine which email would generate the higher clickthrough rate (the percentage of people who actually click the link after receiving the email), the results might have been different.
+In the previous example, the purpose of the test is to determine the more effective strategy for encouraging customers to make a purchase.
+If, however, the aim of the test had been to determine which email would generate a higher click-through rate (the percentage of people who actually click the link after receiving the email), the results might have been different.

 For example, even though more of the customers receiving the code B1 accessed the website, because the call to action did not state the end date of the promotion, many recipients may feel no urgency to make an immediate purchase.
 Consequently, if the purpose of the test had been simply to determine which email would bring more traffic to the website, the email containing code B1 might well have been more successful.
 An A/B test should have a defined, measurable outcome, such as sales converted, clickthrough rate or registration rate.